simoninireland/introduction-to-epidemics/src/progress.md

 (sec:progress-R0)=
 ## Measuring and modelling epidemics

-Epidemiology is the science of creating models of diseases and their spread that can be analysed, to make predictions or to simulate the effects of different responses.
-To do this, we need to identify the core elements of a disease from the perspective of transmission: we typically do not need to understand the disease's detailed biology, only the timings and other factors that affect its spread.
+{index}`Epidemiology <epidemiology>` is the science of creating models of diseases and their spread that can be analysed, to make predictions or to simulate the effects of different responses.
+To do this, we need to identify the core elements of a disease from the perspective of
+transmission: we typically do not need to understand the disease's detailed biology, only the timings and other factors that affect its spread.

 We discussed above the periods of diseases, their relationships, and their different characteristics.
 We need some other numbers as well, however, and it turns out that these can be measured directly in the field.

-The most important number is the **{index}`basic case reproduction number <R value>`**, denoted $\mathcal{R}_0$. $\mathcal{R}_0$ represents the total number of secondary infections expected for each primary infection in a totally susceptible population.
+The most important number is the **{index}`basic case reproduction number <seealso: R value>`**, denoted $\mathcal{R}_0$. $\mathcal{R}_0$ represents the total number of secondary infections expected for each primary infection in a totally susceptible population.
 The $0$ in $\mathcal{R}_0$ stands for $t = 0$: the basic case reproduction number applies at the start of an epidemic.
-Over the course of an epidemic the value of $\mathcal{R}$ will change as people become immune post-infection, countermeasures take effect, and so forth, and give rise to a **net case reproduction number** indicating how the disease is reproducing at a given time.
+Over the course of an epidemic the value of $\mathcal{R}$ will change as people become immune post-infection, countermeasures take effect, and so forth, and give rise to a **{index}`net case reproduction number <seealso: R value>`** indicating how the disease is {index}`reproducing <R value>` at a given time.

 $\mathcal{R}$ is affected by three factors: